 |Group of 2||-31.73%|

 |Group of 7||82.14%|

 |Group of 20||160.00%|

 |Group of 22||600.00%|

-The REG’s large group accommodation provider, Big Cottages, also reveals a hike in group bookings come June 21st and into July.
+Our large group accommodation provider, Big Cottages, also revealed a hike in group bookings come June 21st and into July.

 |Number of people||% increase|